metafates/Neovim/README.md

 git clone https://github.com/metafates/Neovim.git ~/.config/nvim
 ```

-Then run open Neovim and run :PackerSync to install plugins.\
+Then open Neovim and run :PackerSync to install plugins.\
 Be sure to use one of the [nerdfonts](https://github.com/ryanoasis/nerd-fonts) to show icons properly

 ## Keybinds